BRUSSELS INTERNATIONAL GUITAR COMPOSITION COMPETITION

 Deadline by which the completed application form, the .pdf file of the work, the audio .pdf (mp3 or midi format) as well as the proof of the registration fee payment must have been received by the Competition organisers.

 Announcement of winners and awards ceremony.

 SELECTION BEHIND CLOSED DOORS

 Reading and listening by the Jury of the work submitted in accordance with the detailed instructions in the full set of competition regulations, which must be requested via the electronic form below or by email info(at)bigfest.be.

-Duration of work : between 7 to 8 minutes maximum.
+Duration of work : from 7 to 8 minutes.